Updated July 20, 2022 by Chris Scott

-Here is a 30 second video I made for an orthodontist friend on Dentaltown where I demonstrate a featured result, aka position 0, on Google for a competing dental practice that targets Invisalign patients by being transparent with pricing on their dental website:
+Here is a 30-second video I made for an orthodontist friend on Dentaltown where I demonstrate a featured result, aka position 0, on Google for a competing dental practice that targets Invisalign patients by being transparent with pricing on their dental website:

 Choose Reputable Dental Marketing Companies for Local SEO

-Be very mindful with all SEO efforts including “local SEO” as well as the damage that an irresponsible SEO can do to your site.
+Be very mindful of all SEO efforts, including “local SEO” as well as the damage that an irresponsible SEO can do to your site.
 Beware of cheap SEO as it will likely cost you big time.
-You can often identify these flakes as they may make “guarantees” about #1 for only one term or two (when their goal should be better positioning your practice for hundreds of queries), they lack transparency for reporting and hide behind statements like “SEO takes a long time” and jargon they know you do not understand in their communications.
+You can often identify these flakes as they may make “guarantees” about #1 for only one term or two (when their goal should be better positioning your practice for hundreds of queries); they lack transparency for reporting and hide behind statements like “SEO takes a long time” and jargon they know you do not understand in their communications.
 Just keep the check coming – another month – another month!

 I’ve heard many stories about shady SEO in my time.
-I’ve stepped in to clean up some nasty messes and remove Google penalties left by these characters who try to “game results”.
+I’ve stepped in to clean up some nasty messes and remove Google penalties left by these characters who try to “game results.”
 Only a fool thinks they are smarter than Google and can somehow backdoor them.

-Only accept advice from people with actual hands on experience along with a portfolio of references to back it up.
-You probably wouldn’t hire a painter whose own home looks decrepit nor should you take investment advice from someone who is broke.
+Only accept advice from people with actual hands-on experience along with a portfolio of references to back it up.
+You probably wouldn’t hire a painter whose own home looks decrepit, nor should you take investment advice from someone who is broke.
 The same applies to SEO and listening to anyone who tells you it’s easy or simple.
 It’s not.

 Great SEO doesn’t cost, it pays

-Local SEO is very definable and starts with optimizing your Google My Business and citations but if that’s all you do for SEO you’ll never get there.
+Local SEO is very definable and starts with optimizing your Google My Business and citations, but if that’s all you do for SEO you’ll never get there.

-If you’d like to learn more about SEO best practices for DIY or dive into the methods webmasters use to optimize sites, here is Google’s own definitive Beginner’s Guide to SEO.
+If you’d like to learn more about SEO best practices for DIY or dive into the methods, webmasters use to optimize sites, here is Google’s own definitive Beginner’s Guide to SEO.

 Here are a few excerpts: